thingsboard/thingsboard.github.io/docs/paas/eu/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'The "Energy Meter" device sends data every 10 minutes.
 We need to use data aggregation to calculate the average value among the data points in the selected time interval.
 In our case, this will be 1 hour, representing hourly electricity usage.
 Select the "Average" as the aggregation function;'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-per-hour-6-pe.png
-        title: 'For this widget, we will use the widget&#39;s time window.
-Select the "Current hour" option as the time interval.
-Click "Update".
-Then, disable the display of the time interval selection on the widget;'
+        title: 'Use the widget&#39;s time window.
+Turn off the "Display time window" option.
+Then, select the "Current hour" option as the time interval.
+Click "Update";'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-per-hour-7-pe.png
         title: 'Change the label to "Power consumption per hour", set it to display two decimal places, and open the font settings menu;'